grate-driver/grate/Shader-Linking.md

 In order to pass data between the vertex and fragment shader, a sort of link-program seems to be copying from the output of the vertex shader into the TRAM (the RAM used as input to rasterization and shading).

 This program is located at offset 0x300 and upwards, and consists of a 64-bit words.
-The first word contains the location to copy from, in the vertex shader export, the latter word contains the location in TRAM, interpolation parameters are mixed in.
+The first word contains the location in the vertex shader export to copy from, the latter word contains the location in TRAM, interpolation parameters are mixed in.

 #### First word